 - An incomplete ideology: Marx and Engels never dedicated much work to show how exactly a Communist economy would function in practice, leaving Socialism a "negative ideology" (having removed the market price system, but with nothing to take its place).

-- The assumption that human nature is completely determined by the environment: Some Marxists, including Trotsky, believed that all the social, political and intellectual life processes in general are conditioned by the socio-economic base and the mode of production of material life, which rather devalues humantity and the importance of the lives and rights of human beings.
+- The assumption that human nature is completely determined by the environment: Some Marxists, including Trotsky, believed that all the social, political and intellectual life processes in general are conditioned by the socio-economic base and the mode of production of material life, which rather devalues humanity and the importance of the lives and rights of human beings.

 - Anarchist criticisms: Many Anarchists and Libertarian Socialists reject the need for a transitory state phase and often criticize Marxism and Communism for being too authoritarian.
 Some Anarcho-Primitivists reject left wing politics in general, seeing it as corrupt and claiming that civilization is un-reformable.

-- An attack on human rights and liberty: Some critics have argued that Marx's concept of freedom is really just a defence of tyranny and oppression, and not an expansion of freedoms as he claimed.
+- An attack on human rights and liberty: Some critics have argued that Marx's concept of freedom is really just a defense of tyranny and oppression, and not an expansion of freedoms as he claimed.

 - Alleged anti-Semitism: Some commentators have interpreted many of Marx's pronouncements on Jews as being anti-Semitic, claiming that he saw Jews as the embodiment of Capitalism and the creators of all its evils.
 Others, however, hotly dispute this interpretation.